Lango language (Uganda)

-Lango (also called Leb-Lango) is not exclusively a Luo language although past linguists have wrongly grouped it under Luo languages.
-It is a mixture of Ateker languages, and broken Luo dialects.
+Lango (also called Leb-Lango) is a Southern Luo language or dialect cluster of the Western Nilotic language branch.
 The word "Lango" is used to describe both the language spoken by the indigenous and the tribe itself.

-It is mainly spoken in Lango sub-region, in the North Central Region of Uganda, by approximately 1.5 million speakers.
+It is mainly spoken in Lango sub-region, in the North Central Region of Uganda.
 An orthography for it using the Latin script has been introduced and is taught in primary schools.

-The origin of Lango people is strongly linked to Karamojong and Teso speaking people.
+The origin of Lango people is strongly linked to the Karamojong and Teso speaking people.

+Phonology

+Consonants

+In addition to these consonants, the Lango language maintains a gemination [Cː] distinction in the stops, affricates, nasals and lateral.

+Voiceless stops and affricates are slightly aspirated, whereas voiced stops and affricates are fully voiced, sometimes with a characteristic of breathy voice.
+Stops are normally unreleased at the end of an utterance.

+Fricatives and the voiceless alveolar tap are found in complementary distribution with ungeminated voiceless stops and affricates: